CITES guide: How to check if exotic leather is legal in Norway

 - You may be fined

-- In the worst case it can lead to criminal prosecution
+- In the worst case, it could lead to prosecution

 Summary